LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Advantages.md

 - Legacy
 ---

-_The benefits of initiation are many, from a connection to other Legacy members to the magical advantages of an altered Gnosis._
+_The benefits of initiation are many, from a connection to other Legacy members to the magical advantages of an altered [[Gnosis]]._

 ---

 ### Yantras

-Initiates learn the Legacy’s Yantras.
+Initiates learn the Legacy’s [[Yantra|Yantras]].

 Most require one turn to deploy and add +1 to spellcasting rolls.
 A few add +2 but either impose a disadvantageous Condition or require rare materials, extra time, or special care.\
-The required effort is part of the Yantra, so sidestepping its disadvantages (by eliminating the stupor created by a sacred drug, for example) reduces its bonus accordingly.
+The required effort is part of the [[Yantra]], so sidestepping its disadvantages (by eliminating the stupor created by a sacred drug, for example) reduces its bonus accordingly.

 ### Oblations